FusionAuth/fusionauth-localization/README.md

 As FusionAuth adds new messages they will not (currently) be automatically added to any of these translated files.
 This means these messages will only be displayed in English until translated.
 As mentioned you can find missing translations in the `/missing-translations` files.

+Some languages have the notion of formal vs informal address, where the appropriate choice depends on the context and the relationship between the speaker and listeners.
+This is a complex problem, so the FusionAuth locale files default to the formal choice.
+Please feel free to modify the locale files as needed.

 ### New message keys

 If you are submitting a PR to this repository, please do not add any values to the base `messages.properties` file.
 If you find anyplace in a theme where there is a message key that is used but it is not in `messages.properties` please [file an issue in our issues repo](https://github.com/fusionauth/fusionauth-issues/issues) specifying the keys that you'd like to be added to the file.
 The FusionAuth team will need to add those keys to a properties file managed in a different repository and will track doing so via the submitted issue.
 If you are managing your own `messages.properties` file and don't care about upstreaming translations to this repository, this note does not apply.